Gas business

 Strategic priorities:

-- to bring new fields into development in the Nadym-Pur-Taz region;
+- to bring the new fields of the Nadym-Pur-Taz region into development;

 - to perform follow-up exploration in deep-lying Achimov and Jurassic deposits, as well as in the above-Cenomanian complex within the fields developed in the Yamal-Nenets Autonomous Area;

-- to bring continental shelf fields into development.
+- to bring continental shelf fields in the northern seas into development.

 - to provide for enhanced replenishment of the mineral and raw material base;